Managing invasive plants and animals

 Where to get information on weed management

-A-Z of Weeds provides information on the biology of a selection of declared and undeclared weeds in Victoria
+- Priority weeds provides information on the biology of a selection of declared and undeclared weeds in Victoria

-Invasive Plant Classification describes the four categories of plant declaration in Victoria and the legal responsibilities of managing those category of plants.
+- Invasive plant classification describes the four categories of plant declaration in Victoria and the legal responsibilities of managing those category of plants.

 Invasive pest animals are non-native (introduced) species that are, or have the potential to become, established in the wild through escape from captivity, deliberate or accidental release and accidental or illegal importation.